 What is Xylophone?

-Some of the xylophones have simple bars of woods that do not have any resonators, while a few have highly complex xylophones that are confined and it also may have hollowed gourds that operate as resonators.
+Some of the xylophones have simple bars of wood that do not have any resonators, while a few have highly complex xylophones that are confined, and they also may have hollowed gourds that operate as resonators.

-The wooden bars of the Xylophone is made up of Rosewoods.
+The wooden bars of the Xylophone are made up of Rosewood.
 The rosewoods which are used to manufacture the latter also have several types.
-The xylophone, which is made up of rosewood from Honduras, is considered to have the best quality sound.
+The xylophone, made up of rosewood from Honduras, is considered to have the best quality sound.

-The sound which a xylophone produces is a high-pitched one, which is short and sharp.
-The instrument can have any range between the 3-4 octave.
+The sound a xylophone produces is a high-pitched one, which is a short and sharp sound.
+The instrument can have any range between 3-4 octaves.
 The most type is the one that has an octave of 3.5.

-Because of the nature of the sound, the instrument produces a pitch one octave higher than that of the written music notes.
+Because of the nature of the sound, the instrument produces a pitch one octave higher than the written music notes.

 What is Glockenspiel?

-The glockenspiel is a percussion instrument comprising of a synchronized set of harmonized keys orchestrated in the manner of the keyboard of a piano.
-It is sometimes also referred to as Metallophone as the instrument is made up of metal.
+The glockenspiel is a percussion instrument comprising a synchronized set of harmonized keys orchestrated by the keyboard of a piano.
+It is sometimes also called Metallophone as the device is made of metal.

-As the name suggests, Glockenspiel means “a set of bells” as “Glocken” means “Bells” and “Spiel” means “Set.”
-The other names of the instrument are Carillon, Concert bells, and orchestral bells.
+As the name suggests, Glockenspiel means “a set of bells,” as “Glocken” means “Bells” and “Spiel” means “Set.”
+The other instrument names are Carillon, Concert bells, and orchestral bells.

 The sound produced by the instrument is very high-pitched.
 This depends on the factors like the small size and the material used to manufacture the latter, i.e., metal.